Upcoming Event

 Museum of Modern Art

-A collaboration between Visual AIDS and MoMA, The 2nd Annual Visual AIDS Research Symposium celebrates the lives and legacies of artists documented in the Visual AIDS Archive, the largest collection of images and biographical information about HIV-positive artists.
+A collaboration between Visual AIDS and MoMA, the second annual Visual AIDS Research Symposium celebrated the lives and legacies of artists documented in the Visual AIDS Archive, the largest collection of images and biographical information about HIV-positive artists.

-The event includes new research by filmmaker María José Maldonado, writer Ruby Sutton, and scholar Eduardo Carrera, three participants in the Visual AIDS Research Fellowship, highlighting underknown artists who have been lost to AIDS.
-Artist and activist Joey Terrill and scholar Robb Hernández offer a keynote conversation.
-Throughout the event, short clips from The Body as an Archive, Visual AIDS’ oral history project, will be screened.
+The event included new research by filmmaker María José Maldonado, writer Ruby Sutton, and scholar Eduardo Carrera, three participants in the Visual AIDS Research Fellowship, highlighting underknown artists who have been lost to AIDS.
+Artist and activist Joey Terrill and scholar Robb Hernández offered a keynote conversation.
+Throughout the event, short clips from The Body as an Archive, Visual AIDS’ oral history project, were screened.

-The research symposium is planned in conjunction with the installation In the Shadow of the American Dream. featuring artworks by Luis Frangella, Thomas Lanigan-Schmidt, Agosto Machado, Marion Scemama, Martin Wong, and David Wojnarowicz.
+The research symposium was planned in conjunction with the installation In the Shadow of the American Dream featuring artworks by Luis Frangella, Thomas Lanigan-Schmidt, Agosto Machado, Marion Scemama, Martin Wong, and David Wojnarowicz.

 Program